Considerations and Support Information

 allow any-user to read secret-bundles in compartment <compartment-name> where ALL {request.principal.type = 'disworkspace', request.principal.id = '<workspace-ocid>'}

-The following policy enables a group of users who are not administrators to use secrets with Oracle Autonomous Data Warehouse and Oracle Autonomous Transaction Processing:
+Use the following policy to enable a group of users who aren't administrators to use secrets with Oracle Autonomous Data Warehouse and Oracle Autonomous Transaction Processing:

 allow group <group-name> to read secret-bundles in compartment <compartment-name>